 From Knock Airport to Clifden: When leaving Knock Airport, take the N5 to Westport.
 When in Westport, take the N59 road signposted to Clifden.

-Don’t be fooled by its nice name its a tough slog to the summit of Diamond Hill.
+Don’t be fooled by its nice name its a tough hike to the summit of Diamond Hill.
 But it well worth the final assault to see the views of the Connemara National Park and Valley, including the Twelve Bens and Kylemore Abbey.
 Clifden and the surrounding areas are known for being the best areas to hike in Co Galway.

 Never fear though there are 3 other tracks for the less experienced hikers and even a track which is friendly for young children.